Multiple bombs kill eight in northeast Nigerian town

 Nigerian soldiers recaptured two towns on Monday as U.S. and regional troops began war games in neighbouring Chad in a growing international campaign.

-Involvement by Nigeria's neighbours, especially battle-hardened Chadians, has tipped the balance against Boko Haram fighters that the Nigerian military had struggled to contain.
+Involvement by Nigeria's neighbours, especially battle-hardened Chadians, has tipped the balance against Boko Haram, whom the Nigerian military had been struggling to contain.

-Boko Haram was cited as a reason for postponing by six weeks a Nigerian presidential election that had been due to take place on Saturday.
-The election campaign has seen violence in other parts of Nigeria, unrelated to the Boko Haram insurgency.
+Boko Haram was cited as a reason for postponing by six weeks the election that was due to take place on Saturday.

-Violence in the northeast has hurt the re-election prospects of President Goodluck Jonathan, accused of doing too little to protect civilians from the militants.
-He and his team deny he has failed to tackle the insurgency.
+Violence in the northeast is a headache for Jonathan's electoral campaign.
+The president has been accused of not doing enough to protect civilians from the militants, a claim he and his team denies.

 In a sign of growing regional solidarity in the face of Boko Haram, presidents from the 10-nation Economic Community of Central African States (CEEAC) pledged on Monday to create an emergency fund of 50 billion CFA francs ($87 million).

-(Writing and additional reporting by Tim Cocks in Lagos; Editing by Peter Graff)
+(Writing and additional reporting by Tim Cocks in Lagos; Editing by Tom Heneghan and Giles Elgood)